iliyaZelenko/tiptap-vuetify/README.md

-**At the moment, this package does not fully support Vuetifi 2.
+**At the moment, this package does not fully support Vuetify 2.
 If you want me to work more on this project, you can give me motivation in the form of a star.
 Thanks for attention!**

   <p align="center">
     <a href="https://www.npmjs.com/package/tiptap-vuetify">